 Typical Mediterranean RIBs have such a “flat hull” at the stern, which means more comfort for all passengers on board while at anchor.
-Very often a sun deck is installed at the stern.
+Very often a sun deck is installed in the front and at the stern.

 5 Your engine

-You (sometimes) have the choice between an inboard engine or an outboard engine, diesel or petrol.
-Remember, the engine you choose will determine how fast you ride your RIB.
+You (sometimes) have the choice between an inboard or an outboard engine, diesel or petrol.
 Testing of electric motors for boats has now also started.
 This application is still in its infancy.

-Those who race with their RIB will have to look for specialized insurance.
-In that case, also ask for the warranty on your motorcycle at the dealer.
+Those who race with their RIB will have to look for specialised insurance.
+In that case, also ask for the warranty on your motor at the dealer’s.

 Whatever distance you plan to travel with your RIB, make sure your fuel tank is big enough.

-Always (!) have an extra canister on board filled with fuel (minimum 20 liters).
+Always carry an extra canister on board filled with fuel (minimum 20 liters).
 In the first place for yourself, but also to help another skipper.
 I was once in a situation like this where I could help a friend who ran out of fuel on a fast-flowing river.

 We take care of each other on the water.